 I’m normally the DIY type, but I’m really struggling to make sense of Medicare.gov and all of the Medicare commercials on TV.
 Help!

-There are a few different types of Medicare insurance agents I address in my book, but this post is specifically about field-based, independent Medicare insurance agents.
+I address a few different Medicare insurance agents in my book, but this post is specifically about field-based, independent Medicare insurance agents.

 These agents live in your local area and sell Medicare insurance from multiple companies.
-They sell Medicare insurance policies primarily by individually meeting with their potential and current customers.
+They sell Medicare insurance policies primarily by meeting their potential and current customers individually.
 Often, they will come right to your house and review your options across the kitchen table.
-If you do not want them in your home, they will meet you at a Starbucks, library, McDonald’s—anywhere that’s convenient for you.
+If you do not want them in your home, they will meet you at a Starbucks, library, a McDonald’s, or anywhere convenient.

-These appointments usually take an hour, sometimes longer, and sometimes require more than one sitting.
-Many agents have started doing meetings over Zoom or other videoconferencing as well.
+The appointments usually take an hour, sometimes longer, and may require more than one sitting.
+Many agents have started doing meetings over Zoom or other videoconferencing platforms.

-The advantages of using an independent Medicare agent are many.
-They usually know what Medicare insurance plans are available where you live, which companies are new, and which have been around for years.
-They know which companies are rolling out new and exciting plans, and which ones are on their way out of the area.
+There are many advantages of using an independent Medicare agent.
+They usually know which Medicare insurance plans are available in your area and have been around the longest.
+They know which companies are rolling out new and exciting plans and which ones are on their way out of the area.

-These agents are normally hyper-connected to their local insurance company representatives and know what’s going on with each company they represent.
+These medicare agents are typically hyper-connected to their local insurance company representatives and know what’s happening with each company they represent.
 They know which doctors and hospitals are in one company’s Medicare Advantage PPO or HMO network and not in others.
 They know which plan is hot that year and which plans are not.

-They know all the particular state-based rules around Medicare Supplement insurance.
-They take pride in providing great customer support and service and often handhold their clients through many decisions.
+The independent medicare agents understand all the particular state-based rules around Medicare Supplement insurance.
+They take pride in providing excellent customer support and service and often handhold their clients through many decisions.

 Annual Medicare Housekeeping

-Field-based Medicare insurance agents are a rare breed due to the relatively low numbers of agents specializing in Medicare insurance across the country.
-I’d also guess that out of the 90,000-120,000 licensed, trained, certified, and appointed Medicare insurance agent pool, more than a third of them are telephonic agents, which means field-based agents are even rarer.
+However, field-based Medicare insurance agents are a rare breed due to the relatively low number of Medicare insurance agents across the country.
+I’d also guess that out of the 90,000-120,000 licensed, trained, certified, and appointed Medicare insurance agents in the pool, more than a third of them are telephonic agents, which means field-based agents are rare.

 Interview Your Medicare Insurance Agent

 Most independent Medicare agent introductions happen by referral.
-Lots of people talk to family and friends.
-I know of only one website that lists them but it’s far from comprehensive.
-Still, it’ll give you a good place to start.
+Many people talk to family and friends.
+I know of only one website that lists them, but it’s far from comprehensive.
+Still, it’ll give you an excellent place to start.
 You can check that out by clicking here.

 As I’ve already covered, Medicare insurance agents are a rare breed, but that doesn’t mean 100% of them are experts.
-Just like everything in life, only a small percentage of Medicare insurance agents are top-notch experts in their field.
+Just like any other professional, only a small percentage of Medicare insurance agents are top-notch experts.
 Your goal is to find one of these great agents.
 You want to find a low-pressure, consultive salesperson who educates you and guides you through your needs, and helps you find the right fit.

-Remember, it’s important to find a top-notch, experienced, knowledgeable, super-professional Medicare insurance agent you can count on for life.
-Here are four questions you should ask your potential agent over the phone before scheduling any next steps or in-person appointments.
+Here are four questions you should ask your potential agent over the phone before scheduling any next steps or in-person appointments:

-- How long have you been a Medicare insurance agent?
-(Needs to be over three years.)
+Q: How long have you been a Medicare insurance agent?

-- Do you consider yourself a full-time Medicare insurance agent?
-(Needs to be a yes.)
+Q: Do you consider yourself a full-time Medicare insurance agent

-- Do you sell Medicare Advantage plans as well as Medicare Supplement plans?
-(Needs to be yes.)
+Q: Do you sell Medicare Advantage plans and Medicare Supplement plans?

-You’re looking to weed out the high-pressure, move-fast salesperson who just wants to get in and get out of the appointment with a sale.
-This is why, when the agent calls you, you call them, or the agent shows up in-person (only if you’ve invited them, of course), have some questions ready.
+You’re looking to weed out the high-pressure, move-fast salesperson who just wants to get in and out of the appointment with a sale.
+When the agent calls you, or you call them (either over the phone or to your home), have some questions ready.
 My advice is to do this over the phone before setting up an in-person appointment.
 You may want to interview more than one agent until you find one who answers your questions to your satisfaction.